 - Certified Clinical Transplant Coordinator (CCTC): Candidates must have completed 12 months of clinical vascular organ coordinator work experience.

-- Certified Clinical Transplant Nurse (CCTN): Candidates must have completed 24 months work experience as a registered nurse, including 12 months of direct involvement in the care of the solid organ transplant patient.
-For information on conversion of standard units to international units for the CCTN examination, visit Jay Clinical Services.
+- Certified Clinical Transplant Nurse (CCTN): Candidates must have completed 24 months of work experience as a registered nurse, including 12 months of direct involvement in the care of the solid organ transplant patient.
+For information on the conversion of standard units to international units for the CCTN examination, visit Jay Clinical Services.

-- Certified Transplant Preservationist (CTP): Candidates must have completed 12 months of work experience in organ preservation (though organ preservation does not have to be the full time work responsibility).
+- Certified Transplant Preservationist (CTP): Candidates must have completed 12 months of work experience in organ preservation (though organ preservation does not have to be the full-time work responsibility).

 Application Submission and Test Administration

-Apply for an ABTC Certification exam
+Apply for an ABTC Certification exam (First-time exam takers only)

 Special Accommodations Form